What is Pull Planning in Construction? A Complete Overview

 Monitor for Continuous Improvement

 Regular pull planning meetings at project beginnings let team members discuss what's effective and what isn't.
-This involvement promotes sharing ideas and feedback, improving how plans and construction are done over time.

 The Construction Pull Planning Process